starivera/GalSpecFitX/paper/paper.md

 `GalSpecFitX` bridges this gap by providing:

-- Automated preprocessing routines (extinction correction, redshift correction, binning, normalization, masking).
+- Automated preprocessing routines (extinction correction, redshift correction, binning, and normalization).

 - Built-in support for widely used stellar population synthesis models (`Starburst99` and `BPASS`).